samt07/perltopython/README.md

 ## Usage

-## Option 1: Test the app here [HuggingFace](https://huggingface.co/spaces/Samhugs07/QuestionAnswersDataset) (ONLY for gpt-4o-mini model)
+## Option 1: Test the app here [HuggingFace](https://huggingface.co/spaces/Samhugs07/QuestionAnswersDataset) (ONLY for Frontier models)

 ## Option 2: Run with locally installed Jupyter Notebook.
 You must have installed Python already.
    1. Create a .env file as mentioned above